KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleMaps-Tracking by MartinGris](https://github.com/MartinGris/MMM-GoogleMaps-Tracking)

 1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-GoogleMapsTraffic by ChrisF1976](https://github.com/ChrisF1976/MMM-GoogleMapsTraffic)